ExSIS: Extended Sure Independence Screening for Ultrahigh-dimensional Linear Models: Screening of Arbitrary Design Matrices

 \section{Screening of Arbitrary Design Matrices}

-The ExSIS analysis in Sec.~\ref{sec:RandomMatrices} specializes Theorem~\ref{th:main_result_gen} for sub-Gaussian design matrices.
+\todel{The ExSIS analysis in Sec.~\ref{sec:RandomMatrices} specializes Theorem~\ref{th:main_result_gen} for sub-Gaussian design matrices.
 But what about the design matrices in which either the entries do not follow sub-Gaussian distributions or the statistical distributions of entries are unknown?
-We address this particular question in this section by deriving verifiable sufficient conditions that guarantee the screening condition for any arbitrary (random or deterministic) design matrix.
+We address this particular question in this section by deriving verifiable sufficient conditions that guarantee the screening condition for any arbitrary (random or deterministic) design matrix.}

+In this section, we specialize Theorem~\ref{th:main_result_gen} for a family of arbitrary linear models in which the design matrices satisfy certain polynomial-time verifiable conditions.
+We achieve this by deriving verifiable sufficient conditions that guarantee the screening condition for any arbitrary (random or deterministic) design matrix.
 These sufficient conditions are presented in terms of two measures of similarity among the columns of a design matrix.
 These measures, termed \emph{worst-case coherence} and \emph{average coherence}, are defined as follows. \begin{definition}[Worst-case and Average Coherences] Let $X$ be an $n \times p$ matrix with unit $\ell_2$-norm columns.
 The worst-case coherence of $X$ is denoted by $\mu$ and is defined as~\cite{davis1997adaptive}: On the other hand, the average coherence of $X$ is denoted by $\nu$ and is defined as~\cite{bajwa2010gabor}: \end{definition} Notice that both the worst-case and the average coherences are readily computable in polynomial time.
 Heuristically, the worst-case coherence is an indirect measure of pairwise similarity among the columns of $X$: $\mu \in [0,1]$ with $\mu \searrow 0$ as the columns of $X$ become less similar and $\mu \nearrow 1$ as at least two columns of $X$ become more similar.
 The average coherence, on the other hand, is an indirect measure of both the collective similarity among the columns of $X$ and the spread of the columns of $X$ within the unit sphere: $\nu \in [0,\mu]$ with $\nu \searrow 0$ as the columns of $X$ become more spread out in $\mathbb{R}^n$ and $\nu \nearrow \mu$ as the columns of $X$ become less spread out.
 We refer the reader to \cite{bajwa2012two} for further discussion of these two measures as well as their values for commonly encountered matrices.

 We are now ready to describe the main results of this section.
 The first result connects the screening condition to the worst-case coherence.
 We will see, however, that this result suffers from the so-called square-root bottleneck: ExSIS analysis based solely on the worst-case coherence can, at best, handle $k = \mathcal{O}(\sqrt{n})$ scaling of the sparsity parameter.
 The second result overcomes this bottleneck by connecting the screening condition to both worst-case and average coherences.
 The caveat here is that this result imposes a mild statistical prior on the set $\Strue$.